opendaylight/docs/docs/developer-guide/bier-developer-guide.rst

    -  The bfr-id of BRER.

+-  **bier-forwarding-type**

+   -  The forwarding type, enum type contains BIER and BIER-TE.

 .. note:: For more information about BIER terminology, see `YANG Data Model for BIER Protocol <https://datatracker.ietf.org/doc/draft-ietf-bier-bier-yang/?include_text=1>`_.